Peng Liyuan

-In 1986, she received the Plum Blossom Award, China's highest theatrical award, for her lead role in The White Haired Girl.
-She was the president of then People's Liberation Army Academy of Art between 2012 and 2017, and vice president of the All-China Youth Federation between 2005 and 2010.
+In 1986, she received the Plum Blossom Award for her performance in The White-Haired Girl.
+She also recorded theme songs for television series, including The Water Margin (1998).
+She was the president of People's Liberation Army Academy of Art between 2012 and 2017, and vice president of the All-China Youth Federation between 2005 and 2010.

-She is known within China for her fashion sense, credited to her personal couturier Ma Ke.
 In 2014, Peng was listed as the 57th Most Powerful Woman in the World by Forbes.